EPCCed/dirac-docs/docs/tursa-user-guide/spack.md

 Your own configuration should fit in the user level scope.
-On Tursa Spack is configured to, by default, place and look for your configuration files in your work directory at e.g. `/home/dp001/dp001/dc-user1/.spack`.
+On Tursa Spack is configured to, by default, place and look for your configuration files in your home directory at e.g. `/home/dp001/dp001/dc-user1/.spack`.
 You can however override this to have Spack use any directory you choose by setting the `SPACK_USER_CONFIG_PATH` environment variable, for example: